shyamfec/NucleiSegNet/README.md

 https://drive.google.com/drive/u/2/folders/1_lLVLKIqkpQa2YBC_76RUOXLLtdDIBoE

 ## Request the KMC Liver Histopathology Dataset
 * Please send an e-mail to shyam.mtec@gmail.com to receive a link to download the KMC liver Histopathology Images along with their annotations.
-The e-mail must include the following text (copy and paste the text below, filling the required fields, and send it with the signature, in PDF attached in the e-mail):
+The e-mail must include the following text (copy and paste the text below, filling the required fields):
 * Subject: Request to download the KMC liver Histopathology Images
 * "Name: [your first and last name]
 * Affiliation with complete address: [university where you work/study]